-Multilingual Apostille translation services are often required these days by businesses and individuals in need of legal translation services.
+Apostille translation services in any foreign language and English are often required these days by businesses and individuals in need of legal translation services.
 Anyone who has lived in a foreign country may be familiar with the term ‘Apostille’.

 When registering as a resident in a foreign country, simply turning in a copy of your birth certificate or marriage license isn’t enough.
 This is because every country (and state, region, etc.) has their own formats for these types of legal documents, and there is no way for one jurisdiction to verify the authenticity of a document coming from a different jurisdiction.
 In addition, there’s the issue of the document being in a language other than the official language of the jurisdiction where it is being submitted.

 Clearly, as the world becomes increasingly global and people regularly travel and live in different countries, a system for providing authentication of legal documents is needed.
 That’s why in 1961 numerous countries convened what is now known as the Hague Convention.
 One of the Convention’s objectives was to establish a process for certain public legal documents to be issued by one foreign government to be accepted as authentic legal documents by another government.
 The result was the Apostille – a certificate of certification that accompanies an original copy of the public legal document.
 Since 1961, many countries have signed the Hague Convention, including the United States in 1981.

 The Apostille system applies to ‘any public document executed in one subscribing country to another subscribing country wherein the documents need to be produced’.
 Public documents are defined by the Convention as:

 - Those originating in a court, clerk of a court, public prosecutor or process server.